 Radha became a Christian in 1973 through an English class that his church provided free of charge.
 It was a hard decision to make because of his Hindu family, and he was their eldest child.
 He accepted the Lord, however, because he was sure Jesus was the only one who could save him from his sin.

-Samen was also born in the city of Phnom Penh and is one of nine children – the third generation in a family of Christian believers.
-Her father was a Cambodian Christian pastor serving with Christian and Missionary Alliance.
+Samen was also born in the city of Phnom Penh and is one of nine children - the third generation in a family of Christian believers.
+Her father was a Cambodian Christian pastor serving with Christian and Missionary Alliance and was also the first director of International Bible Society for Cambodia, and the Dean of Academic for Takmau Bible School of Christian and Missionary Alliance.

 Diploma in Pastoral Theology from the Bible Extension Institute of the Evangelical Church Alliance.